subbyte/haskell-learn/monad.md

 - Keeping states with immutable variables in Haskell (`State` monad)
 - Avoiding verbose syntax when implementing exception handling (`Except` monad)

-### 4. What does it look like to save code through monad?
+### 4. What does it look like to save code using monad?
 Check the following example and compare the first 2 non-monad implementations with the last 3 monad implementations.

 **Example**: chain the 3 functions below and implement `func :: a -> Maybe d`: